nuxeo/doc.nuxeo.com-content/src/userdoc/icons-index.md

     -
         author: Solen Guitter
         date: '2013-10-25 15:44'
-        message: 'Updated lock icon and added "open in a new tab" icon'
+        message: Updated lock icon and added "open in a new tab" icon
         version: '13'
     -
         author: Solen Guitter